A NSW Government website

 Historical water quality grades

 We have monitored water quality in the Dee Why Lagoon since 2010.
-This table shows the water quality grades for this estuary over that time.
+This table shows the water quality grades for this estuary over the past 7 years.

 YearAlgaeWater clarityOverall grade